-Summary of conversation between Horst Stein and Karen Peters held on July 17, 2008 by Karen Peters
+Voyeurism: Notes of a conversation between Horst Stein and Karen Dorothee Peters held on July 17, 2008 by Karen Dorothee Peters © 2008

 A.D.
-Coleman's catalogue essay written for the last Horst Stein solo exhibition, showing in NYC in spring 2007, touches on the aspect of uncertainty of viewing photography.
+Coleman wrote a catalogue essay for Horst Stein's solo exhibition in NYC in spring 2007, touching on the aspect of uncertainty in viewing photography.